The emergency plan for coronavirus disease 2019 (COVID-19) has been activated and we are in the initial stage of the action phase of this plan.

 - Refer to the NSW Health website for advice for community pharmacies on infection prevention and control for COVID-19 for more detailed advice on managing flow of symptomatic patients.

 - Consider alternative pathways for collecting medicines, such as encouraging patients to leave their prescriptions on file and calling ahead to order, or arranging for carers to collect prescriptions to minimise attendance by symptomatic patients.
+More information is available on advice for pharmacists for managing the supply of medicines in the pandemic and assisting patients in home isolation

 - Influenza can co-infect patients with COVID-19, compounding the burden on community pharmacies.